project-gemmi/benchmarking-fft/README.md

 [muFFT](https://github.com/Themaister/muFFT)
 and [pffft](https://bitbucket.org/jpommier/pffft)
 seem to have performance comparable to FFTW while being much simpler.
+Update: there is also [PGFFT](https://www.shoup.net/PGFFT/) in this category.

 Libraries that are not vectorized such as [KissFFT](https://github.com/mborgerding/kissfft),